-AT&T 4G LTE now live in cities like Lawrence and Tallahassee, coverage also expanded in some areasAlex Wagner - Senior News Editor
+AT&T 4G LTE now live in cities like Lawrence and Tallahassee, coverage also expanded in some areasAlex Wagner - Editorial Director of News and Content

 There have been quite a few new smartphones and tablets announced in the past couple of days because of Mobile World Congress, but today AT&T has broken things up a bit by announcing some freshly-activated 4G LTE service.
 AT&T today announced that its LTE network is now live in a few new markets and that it's expanded in a few locales as well.
 The big blue operator also announced some other new and expanded LTE service last week that got a bit overlooked due to the introduction of the HTC One.
 Here's the full list of LTE activations and expansions that've been announced by AT&T in the past week:

 - Nassau and Suffolk Counties, N.Y.